 The accident at the Chernobyl nuclear power plant occurred during the early hours of Friday 26th April 1986 during a test on the Chernobyl 4 reactor prior to a routine shutdown.
-The resultant fallout led to radioactive isotopes being spread around the region (and beyond) leaving areas uninhabitable, whilst a much wider area was evacuated due to safety concerns.
+The resultant fallout led to radioactive material being spread around the region (and beyond) leaving large swathes of land uninhabitable, whilst a much wider area was evacuated due to safety concerns.

 Over 30 years has passed since the accident and whilst some radioactive isotopes have now decayed, others will remain for hundreds or thousands of years, creating hazards for humans and wildlife.
 Some of these areas are still inaccessible for humans and therefore creates a challenge to map and monitor the most dangerous areas.

 The team carried out a series of radiation mapping surveys using unmanned aerial vehicles (UAVs) equipped with gamma-ray spectrometers.
 The team conducted surveys of numerous interest areas in the Red Forest exclusion zone, using the DJI M600 UAV model.

 Starting at the lowest risk site first, the village of Buriakivka, located 13km from the accident epicentre, researchers moved on to the partially-demolished settlement of Kopachi before tackling the Red Forest – one of the most highly-contaminated natural sites on Earth.

 The gamma-ray spectrometry technology developed by the University of Bristol has previously been used in the first-ever UAV mapping of the Sellafield site in the UK and has also been deployed numerous times in the Fukushima Prefecture in Japan.